marbetschar/marco.betschart.name/blog/the-foundations-of-my-personal-knowledge-management-system.md

 _My reference archive is powered by [Zotero](https://www.zotero.org/)_

 The world of knowledge is constantly changing: Websites disappear, books may no longer be accessible.
 Therefore it is wise to store the reference material somewhere near.
-This way ensure we can revisit it in the future.
-This is especially true for references, which generated new insights!
+This is important to ensure we can revisit it in the future.
+In order to do so, you can use any Reference Manager:
-In order to do so, you can use any Reference Manager: They allow you to store a snapshot of a website or archiving of entire books etc.
+They allow you to store a local snapshot of a website or archiving entire books.